Winton Castle: History

 The Seton family were granted lands in East Lothian, including Winton, by King David I of Scotland in 1150.
 In the ensuing years the estate has passed through the hands of several eminent families.
 The origins of the castle date from 1480 when George, 4th Lord Seton, commenced the building of Wintoun Castle, a tower standing 4 stories high, surrounded by a defensive curtain wall.
 During the War of the Rough Wooing in 1544, Edward Seymour, Earl of Hertford, all but destroyed Wintoun Castle after bombardment and burning.

 In 1600, the family were granted the Earldom of Winton and the 1st Earl immediately set about restoration of the castle, although work ceased upon his death in 1603.
 His son Robert, the 2nd Earl, resigned the title which passed to his younger brother George.
 George commissioned William Wallace, master-mason to the king, to oversee the completion of the restoration in 1620.
 A mason who laid flagstones in the kitchen, William Pedden, also worked at Preston Tower.
 One of the plasterers who made the fine ceilings was John White or "Quhyte", who also worked for Lady Home at The Hirsel.
 White was killed at Dunglass Castle when it was destroyed by an explosion in August 1640.

-The completed castle was more palatial than defensive, in keeping with a new confidence after the turbulent 16th century.
+The completed castle was more palatial than defensive, in keeping with a new confidence after the turbulent 16th century, but has some similarities with the older and long-demolished family home at Seton Palace.
 Prince Charles, the future King Charles I of Scotland and England, was said to have visited Winton Castle, having been tutored by Alexander Seton, 1st Earl of Dunfermline who resided at nearby Pinkie House.
 Charles' son, King Charles II also visited the house.

 In 1715, when George Seton, 5th Earl of Winton was captured at the Battle of Preston, during the Jacobite rising of 1715.
 His and his family's support of the exiled House of Stuart led to the Earl's imprisonment in the Tower of London, and his assets, titles and lands were confiscated.
 The York Buildings Company took over the Seton lands.
 In September 1745, Prince Charles Edward Stuart requisitioned Winton, to garrison his troops during the Jacobite rising of 1745, in the name of the Earl of Winton.
 The Jacobites were victorious at the nearby Battle of Prestonpans, fought on 21 September.